PragmaticFlow/NBomber.Docs/docs/nbomber/load-simulation.md

 ## Ramping Constant

-Adds or removes a given number of Scenario copies(instances) with a linear ramp over a given duration. **Each Scenario copy behaves like a long-running thread that runs continually(by specified duration) and will be destroyed when the current load simulation stops.** Use it for a smooth ramp up and ramp down.
+Adds or removes a given number of Scenario copies(instances) with a linear ramp over a given duration. **Each Scenario copy behaves like a long-running thread that runs continually(by specified duration) and will be destroyed when the current load simulation stops.
+Alternatively you can think of a single Scenario copy as a single virtual user.** Use it for a smooth ramp up and ramp down.
 Usually, this simulation type is used to test databases, message brokers, or any other system that works with a static client's pool of connections and reuses them.

 **Example**: In this example, we combined two simulations: ramp up from 0 to 50 and ramp down from 50 to 20.
 The NBomber scheduler will be activated periodically to add a new `Scenario` copy instance into the running `Scenarios pool`.
 This simulation will continue ramping up copies from 0 to 50 until the end duration.
 After this, the following simulation will start smoothly ramping down Scenario copies from 50 to 20.